Approach

 What is AI governance for PE firms?

-AI governance for PE firms is the set of policies, controls, and oversight processes that determine how AI is used across deal evaluation, portfolio monitoring, and investor reporting.
-Unlike generic enterprise AI governance, PE-specific governance must account for fiduciary duty, LP confidentiality, deal-by-deal audit requirements, and regulatory expectations from the SEC and state regulators.
-The goal is not to slow AI adoption but to create clear rules so teams can move faster with confidence.
+AI governance for PE firms is the set of policies, controls, and oversight that decides how AI is used across deal evaluation, portfolio monitoring, and investor reporting.
+Unlike generic enterprise AI governance, PE-specific governance has to account for fiduciary duty, LP confidentiality, deal-by-deal audit trails, and regulatory expectations from the SEC and state regulators.
+The goal is not to slow AI adoption.
+It is to create clear rules so teams can move faster with confidence.

 Do PE firms need a formal AI governance policy?

 Yes.
 The SEC's 2025 guidance on AI use in investment management made it clear that firms using AI for investment decisions need documented policies covering model validation, data handling, and human oversight.
 Even without regulatory pressure, LPs are increasingly asking about AI governance during due diligence on GPs.
-A formal policy is no longer a nice-to-have.
+A formal policy is no longer nice to have.
 It is table stakes for institutional capital.

 How is AI governance different for PE versus public markets firms?

 Public markets firms deal with regulated data feeds, standardized reporting, and real-time trading oversight.
-PE governance is different because the data is unstructured (CIMs, management presentations, proprietary research), the decisions are illiquid (you cannot unwind a bad investment quickly), and the audit trail needs to survive years of fund life.
-PE governance must also cover portfolio company AI use, not just the GP's own tools.
+PE is different because the data is unstructured (CIMs, management presentations, proprietary research), the decisions are illiquid (you cannot unwind a bad investment quickly), and the audit trail needs to survive years of fund life.
+PE governance also has to cover portfolio company AI use, not just the GP's own tools.

 What are the biggest AI governance risks for PE firms?

-The top risks are: confidential deal data leaking through AI tools that retain inputs for model training; AI-generated analysis containing errors (hallucinations) that influence investment decisions without adequate human review; inability to produce an audit trail showing how AI contributed to a specific decision; and portfolio companies deploying AI without oversight, creating liability that flows back to the fund.
+The top risks are: confidential deal data leaking through AI tools that keep inputs for model training; AI-generated analysis with errors (hallucinations) that shape investment decisions without enough human review; not being able to produce an audit trail showing how AI contributed to a specific decision; and portfolio companies deploying AI without oversight, creating liability that flows back to the fund.

 How long does it take to implement AI governance at a PE firm?